rain1017/memdb/README.md

 ### Connection

-* A virtual 'connection' to database, like traditional database's connection.
+* A 'connection' to shard, like traditional database's connection.
 * Connection is not concurrency safe (due to node's async nature), DO NOT share connection in different API handlers which may run concurrently.
 We suggest you use AutoConnection instead.

 ### AutoConnection

 * Use one connection in each execution scope, and auto commit on execution complete and rollback on execution failure.
-* You can put each API handler in one execution scope.
+* Please put each request handler in one execution scope, therefore the request will be processed in one connection and guarded with transaction.

 ### Mdbgoose